 At the $30 or lower price point, I would probably recommend a Pilot Metropolitan or a Kaweco Sport with an extra fine or fine nib to start with (Jet Pens stocks a wide array of these).
 The Pilot nibs are going to be finer overall, even with the same marking on them, so if you know you prefer a wider point but would like to try the Pilot Metropolitan, I recommend starting with a medium nib.
 The Kaweco Sports are smaller, pocket pens but the nibs are statistically excellent for the price point and are screw-in so if you find you like the experience but would like a wider or narrower nib, a replacement nib unit is about $10-$15.

 Overall, I find that most fountain pens that have smooth grip areas are left-handed compatible.
 The biggest issues tend to relate to writing hand position and whether you are inclined to smudge ink.
-Then the issues can be resolved with quicker drying inks like Noodlers Bernanke line or a finer nib that lays down less ink as you write.
+These issues can be resolved with quicker drying inks like Noodlers Bernanke line or a finer nib that lays down less ink as you write.
 Paper stock can affect this as well.
-Rhodia is great paper for fountain pens as the ink does not bleed or feather but it can often increase dry time.
+Rhodia or Tomoe River is great paper for fountain pens as the ink does not bleed or feather but it can often increase dry time.
 Leuchtturm1917 paper is a good alternative.
 Most ink dries fairly quickly on Leuchtturm paper and has minimal show through and bleed through.